How Many Cats Are in the USA in 2025

 In 2024, 77.1% of cat owners reported having a regular veterinarian or veterinary practice, and 57.3% visited their veterinarian during the year.
 In 2022, the annual total expense for cats was $321.
 Veterinary expenditure per cat (mean) was $98.

-There Are Approximately 60-100 Million Unowned or Feral Cats in the US.
-(NCBI)
+There Are Approximately 30-80 Million Unowned or Stray/Feral Cats in the US.
+(USDA)

 Feral-Cats

-The latest statistics reveal that the number of feral cats in America ranges from 60 to 100 million, according to NCBI, updating the previous estimate by the USDA, which stated there were approximately 30-80 million unowned or feral cats in the US.
+There are up to 164 million cats living in the United States.
+The latest statistics reveal that the number of feral cats in America ranges from 30 to 80 million, according to the USDA.

 “One female cat that hasn’t been spayed, along with her offspring, can create 420,000 cats in seven years.”